This recipe is sponsored by EZ Tofu Press. All opinions are 100% my own.

 Crumbled tofu is the base for this vegan stuffed mushroom filling, and it is crucial that you press your tofu before you get to work.

-You are using uncooked basil in the filling, which will release liquid during cooking.
-The mushrooms also release liquid during the cooking process, so getting the water out of the tofu helps prevent things from getting soupy in the oven.
+You are using uncooked basil in the filling, which will release a bit of liquid during cooking.
+The mushrooms also release liquid during the cooking process, so getting the water out of the tofu helps prevent things from getting overly soupy in the oven.

 I like to press my tofu with the EZ Tofu Press.
 The EZ Tofu Press gets around 1/2 cup of water out of your tofu in just 10-15 minutes, which is a lot faster than pressing manually.